lgibelli/singularity-docs/index.rst

 %help
 ^^^^^
+.. _sec:writehelpdocs:

-| You don’t need to do much programming to add a section to your
+| You don’t need to do much programming to add a
-  container.
+  section to your container.
 Just write it into a section:

 ::